barbazul/1kfa/mod_guide_player.md

 But what about the 2 "red" levels?

-In Deckahedron World, any character can attempt any move that is performed by flipping Str, Dex, or Int -- even if the player doesn't have that move card!
+In 1kFA, any character can attempt any move that is performed by flipping Str, Dex, or Int -- even if the player doesn't have that move card!